WCOMAB/WCOM.AzurePipelines.YamlTemplates/docs/README.md

 # Overview

-Azure DevOps Pipelines YAML template used to Build, validate and deploy resources to Azure using bicep templates.
-Publish bicep modules to an Azure Container Registry.
+Azure DevOps Pipelines Docs is used to publish and deploy Documentation to Azure.

 ## Parameters